Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 platform design and behavioral incentives;

-protective policy and design in the dating app, and
+protective policy and design of the dating app, and

-the platform’s response to reports, warning signs, and known misconduct.
+a platform’s response to reports, warning signs, and reported misconduct.

-Accordingly, the absence of harm in many users does not establish the absence of risk.
-Conversely, evidence that some users experience harm does not establish that the platform caused every adverse outcome.
-But is may have significantly increased the pre-existing risk.
+Accordingly, the absence of harm for many users does not establish the absence of risk.
+Conversely, evidence that some users experience harm does not establish that a platform caused every adverse outcome.
+But a platform may significantly increase pre-existing risks.

 Background Checks as a Risk-Reduction Safeguard